logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

   period — defined for this report purpose as 'Active Episodes'
 * All Service Contacts in the period are reported except those that are flagged as 'No Show'
-* All dates refer to date of service not date of data upload or data entry

 .. _category-a1a: